General

 - Engagement: The presenter conveyed enthusiasm for their research and successfully captured and maintained the audience’s attention.

 Additionally, there is space at the bottom of the scorecard for judges to enter their written feedback for presenters as well.
-This feedback, along with the scores, will be compiled and shared anonymously with students via email within one week after the round.
+This feedback, along with the scores, will be compiled and shared anonymously with students via email after the round.